alehano/simplecache/README.md

 # Simple Cache
 Simple in-memory type safe cache in Go (golang).

 It's not safe for concurrent use.
+You have to care of it by yourself.

 Usage: